scality/metalk8s/README.md

 ============================================

 If you have questions, join us on the [kubernetes slack](https://kubernetes.slack.com), channel **\#kubespray**.
+You can get your invite [here](http://slack.k8s.io/)

--   Can be deployed on **AWS, GCE, Azure, OpenStack, vSphere or Baremetal**
+-   Can be deployed on **AWS, GCE, Azure, OpenStack, vSphere, Oracle Cloud Infrastructure (Experimental), or Baremetal**
 -   **Highly available** cluster
 -   **Composable** (Choice of the network plugin for instance)
 -   Supports most popular **Linux distributions**